Series 3 — Episode 16

 Directed by Kim Mills

-A pretty young Asian woman, Tu Hsiu Yung, takes a steam cabinet treatment at a turkish bath house, the masseuse first wipes her brow with a towel, then folds it thickly and smothers her with it.
+A pretty young Asian woman, Tu Hsiu Yung (Lucille Soong), takes a steam cabinet treatment at a turkish bath house, the masseuse first wipes her brow with a towel, then folds it thickly and smothers her with it.

-Steed knows she was distributing imitations of Willis Sopwith cosmetics and pharmaceuticals, so Mrs Gale visits the baths, while he talks to Geoffrey Willis (Peter Barkworth).
-While discussing the plans to stop the imitations, Willis' father, John (Newton Blick) comes in.
+John Steed (Patrick Macnee) knows she was distributing imitations of Willis Sopwith cosmetics and pharmaceuticals, so Catherine Gale (Honor Blackman) visits the baths, while he talks to Geoffrey Willis (Peter Barkworth).
+While discussing the plans to stop the imitations, Willis’ father, John Willis (Newton Blick) comes in.
 They show Steed the new packaging for the overseas market - a hope to forestall the imitators.

 Artist Frank Leeson (Harold Innocent) is visited by a printer, Taylor (John Crocker).
 Leeson shows him a photograph of the new packaging and tells him they want an exact copy this time, and damn the copyright laws.
 Leeson’s model, Fay (Monica Stevenson) leaves for the turkish baths - she’s been rolling in paint for an action piece Leeson’s working on.
 Cathy meanwhile is asking the masseuse (Brenda Cowling) about Miss Tu and is told her pores literally oozed paint, all over her body; Cathy then sees Fay enter the shower, with paint all over her back.